ros-wg-delib/rl_deliberation/slides/main.md

 __Off-policy__: Can train on old experiences from a _replay buffer_.

-# Actor-Critic / Policy Gradient Methods
+# RL Methods: Actor-Critic / Policy Gradient Methods

 DQN only works for discrete actions, so what about continuous actions?